-Pole-grounding electrodes may be wire attached to the pole previous to the setting of the pole.
-The wire shall have a continuous length below ground level of not less than 12 feet, shall extend to the bottom of the pole, and shall be not smaller than No. 6 (0.162 inch).
+Made electrodes may be wire attached to the pole previous to the setting of the pole.
+The wire shall be of copper or of other metals which will not corrode excessively under the existing conditions and shall have a continuous bare or exposed length below ground level of not less than 12 ft., shall extend to the bottom of the pole, and shall be not smaller than No. 6.

-96. GROUND RESISTANCE.
+96. Ground Resistance.